groupdocs-conversion/GroupDocs.Conversion-Docs/python-net/developer-guide/converting-documents/convert-document-to-another-format.md

 By default, each of the `ConvertOptions` classes has its own default target format.
 For example, the default output format for [WordProcessingConvertOptions](https://reference.groupdocs.com/conversion/python-net/groupdocs.conversion.options.convert/wordprocessingconvertoptions/) is [DOCX](https://reference.groupdocs.com/conversion/python-net/groupdocs.conversion.filetypes/wordprocessingfiletype/docx/).

-To set a different output format, use the `format` property.
+To set a different output format within the format family, use the `format` property.
 The following example demonstrates how to specify the target format as `TXT` when converting a `DOCX` file:

 {{< tabs "example-2">}}
 {{< tab "specify_output_format.py" >}}